amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 ## The Placement Reality

 In this section, I don't want to share my personal opinions.
 Instead, let's look at the numbers.
-I want to just Go with data.the real pictures that no one tell you and life will hit hard more than anything else.
-Something which is not mention in academic brochure.
+I want to just Go with data-the real pictures that no one tell you and life will hit hard more than anything else.
+Something which is not mentioned in the academic brochure

 Department: Computer Technology
 (One of the leading departments of PCE)
 Total Strength: Approximately 120 students per batch (±10 students due to direct second-year admissions, some students get DC).

-Because I am a student of the 2026 batch, I can provide a clear picture of this year's placement scenario.(Computer technology-PCE Nagpur) and this will be same/similar for other soft branches dont expect to be different.
+Because I am a student of the 2026 batch, so I can provide a clear picture of this year's placement scenario (Computer Technology – PCE Nagpur). and this will be same/similar for other soft branches dont expect to be different.

 Package-wise Placement Distribution (2026 Batch)

-₹4.25 LPA – 8 students (only for girls )<br>
+₹4.25 LPA – 8 students (only for girls)<br>
 ₹4.00 LPA – 5 students<br>
 ₹3.00 LPA – 1 student<br>
 ₹2.80 LPA – 3 students<br>